 The ‘reset’ command is useful when you just want to restart the Pico, without loading any new code.

-There is currently only one setting in the CMakeLists.txt file, to choose between the on-board CYW43439 device, or an external CYW4343W module:
+There are two settings in the CMakeLists.txt file, one to choose between the on-board CYW43439 device, or an external CYW4343W module:

 # Set to 0 for Pico-W CYW43439, 1 for Murata 1DX (CYW4343W) set (CHIP_4343W 0)